 Skate Ramp

 Cllrs Hay & Paynter confirmed they hoped to make progress with further repairs to the ramp over Easter.
 Comments made at the last meeting were repeated and it was agreed that some further support from the residents of the village should be sought to take the project forward.
-As a result it was agreed the matter would be the main focus of discussion at the Annual Parish Meeting and Cllr Hay would promote this fact via Facebook and the village website.
+As a result, it was agreed the matter would be the main focus of discussion at the Annual Parish Meeting and Cllr Hay would promote this fact via Facebook and the village website.

 Cllr Jones would investigate further proposals and quotes and those interested would possibly arrange a site visit to see equipment, gym and skate ramp kit, installed elsewhere.
 Cllrs Jones and Paynter would also liaise over a site meeting.